farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 > List the steps necessary to pipeline the data into the chosen data model (`guideline`)

 #### 3.1 Conceptual Data Model
+I chose a star schema for my conceptual data model.
+Creating a star schema was challenging, seeing the relationship among these tables are rather divergent.
+So I did sliced out 3 tables from the `immigration table` into `Fact_Immigration_Inclusive`, `individua...`, `dated arvial`.
+I created some dimenstin table from SAS Label table `state`, `country`, `port-city-state`.
+Two other dimension table `temp table` & `demography table`.

+For clean visual check out this [link]()

+#### 3.2 Necessary to pipeline

 #### 3.2 Mapping Out Data Pipelines